 Find out how mortgage brokers operate, and learn about the broker-client process as well as the duty of care that brokers must exercise when recommending mortgage solutions to you.

 Mortgage brokers bridge the gap between borrowers and banks, and they have a high level of responsibility when it comes to steering you in the right direction.
-Discover how mortgage brokers are reimbursed, how they access a panel of reputable lenders, maintain accreditation and satisfy their client duty of care when practising as a licensed professional in Australia’s real estate industry.
+Discover how mortgage brokers are reimbursed, how they access a panel of reputable lenders, maintain accreditation and satisfy their client duty of care when practising as a licensed professional in Australia’s home loan industry.

 What is a mortgage broker?

-Serving as an intermediary between a borrower and a lender, mortgage brokers are licensed professionals who typically help clients find a home loan that suits their personal and financial situation.
+Mortgage brokers are licensed professionals who serve as an intermediary between lenders and borrowers to help clients find a home loan that suits their personal and financial situation.
 They do this by leveraging their industry knowledge, resources and networks.

 A broker will research, interpret and negotiate different mortgage products and make recommendations based on the borrower’s individual circumstances, facilitating a smooth transaction for the borrower.